John-6670/Django-RestApi/README.md

 ### Description

-This project provides a user-friendly RESTful API for managing your notes, complete with a graphical interface built using Django REST Framework's browsable API.
+This project provides a user-friendly RESTful API for managing your notes, complete with a graphical interface built using Django REST Framework's brows able API.
 Perfect for creating personal note-taking applications or integrating notes into other projects.

-## Instalation
+## Installation

 1. **Clone the Repository:**
 ```